microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalPasswordCredential.md

 # Get-EntraBetaServicePrincipalPasswordCredential

-## SYNOPSIS
+## Synopsis
-Get credentials for a service principal.
+get credentials for a service principal.

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaServicePrincipalPasswordCredential -ObjectId <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaServicePrincipalPasswordCredential cmdlet gets the password credentials for a service principal in Azure Active Directory (AD).
+the Get-EntraBetaServicePrincipalPasswordCredential cmdlet gets the password credentials for a service principal in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve the password credential of a service principal
 ```